janluke/my-reads/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## The backend API
+## The backend server

+The app uses a "dummy" backend server provided by Udacity, which exposes a REST API.
-The web API is not very well documented by Udacity (maybe intentionally?).
+The REST API is not very well documented by Udacity (maybe intentionally?).
-This section is a copy of the provided API documentation with additional notes.
+This section is a copy of the provided API documentation with additional notes I took when I started working on the project.
+Maybe it can be of help to other students.

 ### `getAll()`